dzackgarza/Notes/Class_Notes/Topology/Final Notes/sections/CW and Simplicial Complexes.md

 ![Not a Torus](../../assets/1513062599096.png)

-This fails, for example, the simplex $[1,2,1]$ does not uniquely determine a triangle in this picture.
+This fails - for example, the simplex $[1,2,1]$ does not uniquely determine a triangle in this picture.

 ## Templates for Triangulation